 Delaplaine is a tiny town located in the state of Arkansas.
 With a population of 67 people and just one neighborhood, Delaplaine is the 340th largest community in Arkansas.

-Delaplaine is a blue-collar town, with 48.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Delaplaine is generally considered to be a blue-collar town.
+48.48% of the Delaplaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Delaplaine is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Delaplaine who work in personal care services (18.18%), architecture and engineering (12.12%), and teaching (9.09%).

 Because of many things, Delaplaine is a great place for families with children to consider.
 First of all, many other families with children live here, making Delaplaine a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Delaplaine has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Delaplaine’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.